MooersLab/MooersLab/README.md

 ## Writing productivity tools
 These are some programming tools designed to support greater producitivity.
+- [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
+- [Writing log template in LaTeX](https://github.com/MooersLab/writingLogTemplate) Place to track progress and plans behind a manuscript.
+- [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.

 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity.
 - [Writing Progress tracker by project for 2023 in Excel and Libre Office](https://github.com/MooersLab/writingProgess2023)